corda/corda/docs/source/creating-a-cordapp.rst

 This command line will start the debugger on port 5005 and pause the process awaiting debugger attachment.

-Viewing persisted state of your Node
+Viewing persisted state of your node
 ------------------------------------

 To make examining the persisted contract states of your node or the internal node database tables easier, and providing you are